 Chie enjoyed selling luxurious products when she discovered unique styles and production methods.
 She was attracted to the unique products and or organic and biodegradable nature of these materials which human beings have long used to protect themselves against harsh weather.
 The contemporary use of absolutely organic fabric, fur and leather for clothing in Japan ran against the flood of products entering the Japanese garment industry in the 1960’s and 1970’s.
 She was attracted to the idea of products that came from nature in place of those being produced by hand.

 The idea of wearing a organic product also came from her childhood.
 When Chie was little she had participated in the traditional event called “Shichi-Go-San/七五三” in Japan.
 This event celebrates the healthy growth of children.
 Her mother knew how to spoil her daughter from time to time.
 On a sunny winter day of the event, her mother bundled her up with a fluffy white fox collar.
 She felt blessed.
 She loved the feeling of gentle and natural touch even though her friends teased her and called her “a white fox”.

 Chie reached a point with her import and export company where she wanted to evolve beyond the import and sale of traditional products.
 Her competitors were all carrying the same range of products and the import market was becoming saturated.
-Among those imported luxurious items, especially most of the fur products being sold at that time were still either black or brown.
-People still saw fur as a traditional way to protect themselves against the cold of winter.
+Among those imported luxurious items, especially most of the fur and leather products being sold at that time were still either black or brown.
+People still saw fur and leather coats as a traditional way to protect themselves against the cold of winter.